Jimmydalecleveland/coding-blog/src/pages/javascript-closures-basic-concepts/index.md

 category: "Coding Cantrips"
 ---

-> Flavor text: Cantrips are the basic spells you use the most throughout your adventures as a spellcaster.
-Though fundamental coding concepts do not seem basic, they will become so as you use them throughout your journey of programming.

 I find myself covering this topic fairly often so I'm writing this for friends and colleagues as a reference.
 There are, of course, lots of blogs writing about this topic, but if you have found your way here I hope this will give you the missing pieces to understanding closures in Javascript.

 ### The Scope Chain and Local Scope